stefank97/perception_injector/Readme.md

 ```

 After reopening, RViz and Stage will launch automatically.
 Before doing anything else, click **"2D Goal Pose"** and let the robot drive across the map in RViz, so the first TF transforms get published and Nav2 does not time out.
-It needs to make some distance, so at least send it to the neck of the dragon.
+It needs to make some distance, so at least send it to the neck of the dragon and back.

 ---